Quasi-isometry invariance of hyperbolicity in semimetric spaces, digraphs and semigroups: Abstract

 \section{Abstract}

 Gray and Kambites introduced a notion of hyperbolicity in the setting of \hm\ spaces like digraphs or semigroups.
-We carry over some of the fundamental results of hyperbolic spaces to this new setting.
-In particular, we prove under some small additional geometric assumption that their notion of hyperbolicity is preserved by \qis.
-We also construct a boundary based on quasi-geodesic rays and anti-rays that is preserved by \qis\ and, in the case of locally finite digraphs, refines their ends.
-We show that it is possible to equip the space, if it is finitely based, with its boundary with a pseudo-\hm\ and show some further results for the boundary.
-We also apply our results to semigroups and give a partial solution to a problem of Gray and Kambites.
+We will prove that under a small additional geometric assumption their notion of hyperbolicity is preserved by \qis.
+Applied to semigroups, this will partially solve a problem of Gray and Kambites.